-At COP 24, PfR argues for ‘large-scale initiatives to transform whole landscapes, rural and urban, into safer and more prosperous places’04/12/2018 - by the Climate Centre
+At COP 24, PfR argues for ‘large-scale initiatives to transform whole landscapes, rural and urban, into safer and more prosperous places’

 The Partners for Resilience alliance – in a joint statement today shortly after the annual UN climate talks got underway in Katowice – says COP 24 will be “a critical opportunity to raise ambition not just on greenhouse gas mitigation but also on adaptation for the most vulnerable in the light of rising risks.”